-Recommendation

-The Puerto Rico Department of Housing requests that the Puerto Rico SHPO concur that the following determination is appropriate for the undertaking (Choose One):
+The Puerto Rico Department of Housing requests that the Puerto Rico SHPO concur that th е following determination is appropriate for the undertaking (Choose One):

-☑ No Historic Properties Affected
+⋈ No Historic Properties Affected

 □ No Adverse Effect

 Condition (if applicable):

 □ Adverse Effect

 Proposed Resolution (if appliable)

-This Section is to be Completed by SHPO Staff Only The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. □ Does not concur with the information provided.
+This Section is to be Completed by SHPO Staff Only

+the comment of the complete of the comment of the c The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. · □ Does not concur with the information provided.
 Comments: Carlos Rubio-Cancela State Historic Preservation Officer Date: